Barbara Kirshenblatt-Gimblett: Honors

 She was designated Distinguished Humanist for 2003 by the Melton Center for Jewish Studies at Ohio State University.
 In 2008, she was honored with the Foundation for Jewish Culture award for lifetime achievement and the Mlotek Prize for Yiddish and Yiddish Culture, and was selected for the Forward 50, which celebrates leadership, creativity, and impact.
 In 2010 she received the Shofar Award of the 25th Annual Jewish Music Festival and in 2015 she was awarded the Officer's Cross of the Order of Merit of the Republic of Poland from the President of Poland, an honorary doctorate from the Jewish Theological Seminary of America, and the Marshall Sklare award for her contributions to the social scientific study of Jewry.
 In 2017, she received an honorary doctorate from the University of Haifa and was elected to the American Academy of Arts and Sciences.
 In 2020 she was honored with the Dan David Prize.

 Previous awards include the Guggenheim Fellowship and grants from the American Council of Learned Societies, National Endowment for the Arts, and National Endowment for the Humanities.
-She was a Getty Scholar at the Getty Center for the History of Art and the Humanities in 1991–1992, in residence at the Rockefeller Foundation's Bellagio Conference and Study Center in 1991, a Phi Beta Kappa Visiting Scholar in 1995, a Winston Fellow at the Institute for Advanced Studies at the Hebrew University in Jerusalem in 1996, a University of Auckland Foundation Visitor in 1998, a fellow at SCASSS (Swedish Collegium for Advanced Study in the Social Sciences) in Uppsala in 1998, and a resident research fellow at the Center for Advanced Judaic Studies at the University of Pennsylvania in 2001.
+She was a Getty Scholar at the Getty Center for the History of Art and the Humanities in 1991–1992, in residence at the Rockefeller Foundation's Bellagio Conference and Study Center in 1991, a Phi Beta Kappa Visiting Scholar in 1995, a Winston Fellow at the Institute for Advanced Studies at the Hebrew University in Jerusalem in 1996, a University of Auckland Foundation Visitor in 1998, a fellow at the Swedish Collegium for Advanced Study in the Social Sciences) in Uppsala in the Spring of 1999, and a resident research fellow at the Center for Advanced Judaic Studies at the University of Pennsylvania in 2001.